boom-lab/crocolaketools-public/paper/paper.md

 ## Workflow

 ### Local mirrors
-The first step in the workflow is to retrieve the original files  (\autoref{fig:workflow01}).
-The original sources follow the format, schema, nomenclature and conventions defined by the individual project (mission, scientist, etc.) the generated them and are unaware of CrocoLake's workflow.
+The first step in our workflow is to retrieve original files from each data provider (\autoref{fig:workflow01}).
+The original source data follow the format, schema, nomenclature, and conventions defined by their side (project, mission, scientist, etc.) independently of CrocoLake's workflow.
 Modules to download the original data are optional.
 They should inherit from the `Downloader` class and be called `downloader<DatasetName>` (e.g. `downloaderArgoGDAC`).
 At the time of writing CrocoLakeTools is released with a downloader to build a local mirror of the Argo GDAC, and we hope to support more data providers in the future.
 Whether a downloader module exists or the user downloads the data themselves, the original data is stored on disk and this is the starting point for the converter.

 ### Parquet datasets
 The second step is to convert the data to parquet, and finally merge the datasets into CrocoLake (\autoref{fig:workflow02}).
 The core of `CrocoLakeTools` are the modules in the `Converter` class and its subclasses.
 Each original dataset has its own subclass called `converter<DatasetName>`, e.g. `converterGLODAP`; further specifiers can be added as necessary (e.g. at this time there a few different converters for Argo data to prepare different datasets).
-The need for a dedicated converter for each project despite the usage of common data formats (e.g. netCDF, CSV) is due to differences in schema (e.g. variable names, and units).
+The need for a dedicated converter for each project despite the usage of common data formats (e.g. netCDF, CSV) is due to differences in schema (e.g. variable names or units).
 Depending on the dataset, multiple converters can be applied.
 For example, to create CrocoLake, Argo data goes through two converters:
 1. `converterArgoGDAC`, which converts the original Argo GDAC preserving most of its original conventions;
 2. `converterArgoQC`, which takes the output of the previous step and applies some filtering based on Argo's QC flags and makes the data conforming to CrocoLake's schema.